-- Source: Study Adelaide - The Department of Home Affairs requires all students to have health insurance for the duration of their visa.
+Source: Study Adelaide

+The Department of Home Affairs requires all students to have health insurance for the duration of their visa.
 Visa length varies and is slightly longer than the length of a student's degree.
-The fee quoted here is for 12 month's cover. - # Approximate cost for standard examination only.
-Additional costs may be incurred if more comprehensive medical exams are required. - ^ Surcharge may apply to some subsequent student visa applications.
+The fee quoted here is for 12 month's cover.

+Approximate cost for standard examination only.
+Additional costs may be incurred if more comprehensive medical exams are required.

+^ Surcharge may apply to some subsequent student visa applications.

-CAMPUSES
+OUR CAMPUSES

-The University of Adelaide has three campuses in South Australia: North Terrace, Roseworthy and Waite.
+The University of Adelaide has three campuses in South Australia: North Terrace, Roseworthy and Waite, and a new campus at Melbourne.